kavisha3012/flutter-exercise/02-list/README.md

 Expected Output:
 [12, 10, 20, 30]

-## 0202- Write a program to clear all element in the string.
+## 0202- Write a program to clear all element in the list.
 Input list: [10,20,30]

 Expected Output: